-Modern Communication Methods Affect Contractual ProtectionsAdded by Hawley Troxell in Articles & Publications, Business Law on May 1, 2011
+Modern Communication Methods Affect Contractual ProtectionsAdded by Hawley Troxell in Articles & Blogs, Business Law on May 1, 2011

 Did you know instant messaging, Twitter, Facebook, e-mail, and other text-based communications can nullify contractual protections against unintended contract amendments?
 Almost every contract has some version of this boilerplate: “This contract may be amended only by a writing signed by both parties.”
 An essential purpose of a written agreement is to serve as evidence of a deal between parties.
 The “signed writing” or “anti-oral modification” clause protects this essential purpose by nullifying claims that a contract was modified by oral agreement, or by a written document that was discussed but never signed by both parties.
 And it worked well in a world where most communication was either oral or by postal letter.